The Believers (film)

-The Believers is a 1987 Canadian-American crime thriller horror film directed by John Schlesinger, starring Martin Sheen, Robert Loggia and Helen Shaver.
+The Believers is a 1987 Canadian-American neo-noir thriller horror-noir film directed by John Schlesinger, starring Martin Sheen, Robert Loggia and Helen Shaver.
 It is based on the 1982 novel The Religion by Nicholas Conde.

 Plot

 After his wife Lisa dies from an accidental electrocution, psychologist Cal Jamison relocates with his young son, Chris, from Minneapolis to New York City, where Cal begins working as a police psychologist for the New York City Police Department.
 The city has been plagued by a series of brutal, ritualistic child murders.
 The first victim is a young boy found murdered in an abandoned movie theater.
 A policeman named Tom Lopez frantically phones in the discovery of the body, and claims the crimes are being committed by members of a Hispanic cult practicing a malevolent version of brujería.
 Cal is appointed to examine Tom, who raves about the cult's powerful leader.

 A second victim is found eviscerated on a makeshift altar beneath a dock in Staten Island.
 Cal begins to inquire about brujería to Carmen, his housekeeper and nanny, who practices a benevolent form of it, leaving protection charms in the apartment for Cal and Chris.
 The following day, Tom, paranoid and being followed by mysterious men, stabs himself to death in a diner.
 Later, Cal and his new girlfriend, Jessica, attend a party where a mysterious Caribbean man, Palo, attempts to steal a necklace from Jessica; shortly before, Jessica had left her compact in the bathroom, and unbeknownst to Jessica, Palo rubs the pad with his fingers.
 When Cal returns home, he finds Carmen performing a ritual on Chris, and angrily throws her out of the house, despite the fact that she assures him she is attempting to protect him.